Where did you get the idea for this event?

 I have lots of friends.
 Can my team race alongside my buddy’s team on the same route?

 Within very specific parameters.
-You must READ the Sabotage Guidelines CAREFULLY to see what kinds of shenanigans teams are allowed to commit.
-Failure to stay within these guidelines will get you DISQUALIFIED.
+You must READ the Sabotage Rules CAREFULLY to see what kinds of shenanigans teams are allowed to commit.
+Failure to stay within these rules will get you DISQUALIFIED.

 What’s a Bike Marshal?